top of page

 Masks created by Stephen John Cooper

-Absolutely Reliable!
-Is a solo mask dark comedy that confronts toxic masculinity head-on in a delightfully comic monologue that follows George through an examination of his male vulnerability and suppressed aggression.
-In a timely response to the #metoo movement, George negotiates the tangled web of his increasingly darker side.
-A surrealistic, rollicking, slightly creepy look into his world sheds tender light on just how bad alpha-male culture can get.
+Absolutely Reliable! is a dark comedy that confronts male vulnerability in a delightfully comic monologue.
+George, the main character, negotiates the tangled web of his increasingly darker side and explores the abyss of modern masculinity.
+A surrealistic, rollicking, slightly creepy look into his world sheds tender light on contemporary gender politics.

 Director and co-writer Lee Delong has transformed George’s anxieties and traumas into a raw investigation of contemporary gender norms using dark comedy.
 Co-author Ralf Wetzel wears a mask that fits him like a glove.
 It has a transfixing power and sometimes one forgets that it’s a mask, so much so that Wetzel plays two distinct characters - male and female - with only one mask.
 Negotiating a labyrinth of increasingly comic situations, George is peeled away like an onion to reveal a surprising truth.